 The Yaris is available as a three- or five-door hatchback.
 Both body styles come exclusively with a 1.5-liter inline-four that produces 106 horsepower and 103 lb-ft of torque at 4,200 rpm.
-While that isn't class-leading power, gas mileage is appropriately high: 38 miles per gallon on the highway with a standard five-speed manual transmission and 35 mpg for an extra-cost four-speed automatic.
+While that doesn't constitute class-leading power, gas mileage is respectable: 38 miles per gallon on the highway with a standard five-speed manual transmission and 35 mpg for an extra-cost four-speed automatic.
 City mileage is 30 mpg regardless of transmission.

 Stepping up to what Toyota deems the "value-packed" LE trim level adds standard power windows with driver's auto-down, power mirrors, cruise control and a remote keyless entry system with an Engine Immobilizer.